vadimdemedes/ink/migrate.md

 ### Use `measureElement` to measure box dimensions ([#307](https://github.com/vadimdemedes/ink/pull/307))

-There's a new function exported by `ink` called [`measureElement`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#measureelementref) to measure the dimensions of any `<Box>` component.
+There's a new function exported by Ink called [`measureElement`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#measureelementref) that measures the dimensions of any `<Box>` component.
 Previously you had to use the undocumented `unstable__getComputedWidth` method.

 ```jsx